Deploying apps

 file in the root of the local directory.
 This step is optional.Refer to the documentation on buildpack language version updates for more information.

-Refer to the Cloud Foundry documentation for more information on how to specify a Python version [external link].
+For more information, refer to the Cloud Foundry documentation on specifying a Python version.

 Make sure you have all the required modules for your project installed into your virtual environment (including Django).